 - The pressure angle.

 The line of centers connects the centers of the two gears.
 While a couple of teeth is in contact as the gears roll, the point of contact moves along an imaginary line called line of action.

 This is the core point of the peculiarity of involute gears: the contact between teeth happens only on a straight line — obviously, if the teeth' profiles match.

-The pitch point is the point on the line of centers where the circumferential speeds of the gears (you can learn how to calculate it with the circular motion calculator) match: this means that points on gears' edges travel at the same speed).
+The pitch point is the point on the line of centers where the circumferential speeds of the gears (you can learn how to calculate it with the circular motion calculator) match: this means that points on gears' edges travel at the same speed.
 In involute gears, this is also the point of intersection between the action line and the line of centers.

 Let's draw the perpendicular to the line of centers passing through the pitch point.

 At this point, the angle between this line and the action line is called pressure angle.
-Its value remains constant during the operation of the gears; hence it is characteristic for a given design.
+Its value remains constant during the operation of the gears; hence it is characteristic of a given design.